 When I started writing, I learned the ropes by slogging through the trenches too—writing, editing, (crying), critiquing, (crying), self-publishing, marketing, (crying), quitting (yes!
 I admit it!), and then starting all over.
 I know how confusing and frustrating and downright aggravating the experience can be, which is why I empathize with writers who are caught in the thick of it.

 Whether you are struggling to “fix” your manuscript, want to know if it’s right for your target audience, or need a thorough (or light) edit, I can help by putting my experience and expertise to work for you.
 You can follow my writing adventures here and here, but I’ll present a quick summary: I recently published a digital magazine and have self-published three adult fantasy novels.
 My short stories, flash fiction, poems, articles, interviews, guest posts, and devotionals have appeared in various magazines, blogs, and anthologies.
 I’ve mentored and coached other writers.
 I learned to edit under the strict red pen of the toughest editor I know and followed that up by completing an editing course at Simon Fraser University.

 I’m a hands-on, interactive editor.
 Getting to know you means I can better understand how to help elevate your manuscript and guide you around common pitfalls.
-In the end, writers who chose Focus Writing Services will feel confident pitching their work to agents and selling it to readers.
+In the end, those who chose Focus Writing Services will feel confident in their work, and, ultimately, in the finished product.

 Based on these, I can then quote you a price.
 Please note that a rough draft will likely involve more work and take longer to complete than a manuscript that has already gone through numerous rounds of revisions.

 Honesty.
 Your document will likely be covered in red marks, and a trail of comments will jam up the margin.
 But don’t panic.
 It’s my job to find the errors and inconsistencies that others have missed.
 I take that job seriously, so please look at it as me looking out for you.

-Suggestions for corrections to help inspire your own solutions to the issues raised.
+Suggestions.
+I will suggest corrections to inspire your own solutions to the issues raised.